EASTBIO currently advertises projects for PhD studentships with a start in 2017-18. To browse the available projects, please see here.

 (5) Use the links listed below to apply to the institution(s) hosting the project(s) of your choice.
 Submit the EASTBIO Application form together with your online application.

-If you are interested in several projects, which are hosted by different institutions, you need to submit a separate application (including the EASTBIO Application form) to each host institution.
+If you are interested in several projects, which are hosted by different institutions, you will need to submit a separate application (including the EASTBIO Application form) to each host institution.

 Links to application pages of universities hosting EASTBIO projects: